 Any person, at any time during the period of enforceability of a patent, may file a request for reexamination by the Patent and Trademark Office of any claim of the patent based on prior art patents or printed publications.
-The request must include the elements set forth in \\$37 CFR\$\&\ph\$ 1.510(b) (see \\$MPEP\$\&\ph\$ 2214) and be accompanied by the fee as set forth in \\$37 CFR\$\&\ph\$ 1.20(c).
+The request must include the elements set forth in 37 CFR 1.510(b) (see MPEP § 2214) and be accompanied by the fee as set forth in 37 CFR 1.20(c).
 No attempt will be made to maintain a requester's name in confidence.

 After the request for reexamination, including the entire fee for requesting reexamination, is received in the Patent and Trademark Office, no abandonment, withdrawal, or striking, of the request is possible, regardless of who requests the same.
-In some limited circumstances after a court decision, a reexamination order may be vacated, see \\MPEP\\ 2286.
+In some limited circumstances after a court decision, e.g., where all of the claims are finally held invalid, a reexamination order may be vacated, see MPEP § 2286.